danielhuamani/crehana-challenge/README.md

 ## ✅ Notes

 - The app uses a **separate database for testing** (`crehana_test`) to avoid affecting real data.
-- All test-related logic is isolated in `src/tests/` and is executed inside the container.
 - The project uses a `Makefile` to simplify common development tasks.

 ---